XiansAiPlatform/XiansAi.PublicDocs/samples/AgentTemplate/docs/1-getting-started/2-first-flow.md

 !!! warning "Important"
     Each agent flow name must be unique within your organization.
 You can view existing agent definitions in the XiansAI portal.
-!!! abstract "Did you know?"
-    Xians.ai supports long-running (persistent) agents.
-This means your agent can be paused for days or months and will automatically resume when the delay period ends.

 ## Enabling agent visualization